Retatrutide for Fat Loss & Metabolic Enhancement – The Most Powerful GLP Yet?

 Dosing, Half-Life, and Administration Protocols

-Retatrutide is administered via subcutaneous injection, typically once per week.
+Retatrutide Dosage is administered via subcutaneous injection, typically once per week.
 Clinical studies used the following titration method:

 - Week 1–4: 1 mg/week